 Below is the picture of the Jawa 42 with ex-showroom accessories.
 It has an engine, a seat and a side-stand, and that’s all.
 Well, not literally, but you get the idea!

 When I saw my Jawa 42 the first time my biggest disappointment was that it didn’t come with the handle-bar side mirrors (whatever you call them) – the ones that are shown on Jawa’s website and all official promotional videos.
 Having said that, you are getting the same old boring traditional mirrors mounted in the center of the handlebar.
 If, however, you want the fancy ones, you need to buy them.
 It’s an add-on accessory.

-If this surprises you, what can be more surprising is the fact that your new Jawa won’t even crash-guards.
+If this surprises you, what can be more surprising is the fact that your new Jawa won’t even have crash-guards or the center-stand.
 Did you say, crash-guards is a basic necessity you may need to protect your legs?
 Well then buy it.
 You aren’t getting it for free!

 Other add on accessories and merchandise that you will find in your Jawa store includes T-shirts, helmets, backrest, saddlebags and so on.
-Their prices aren’t out yet and you cannot buy them at this moment (as per 9 April when I visited my Jawa store) but soon!
+Please contact your local dealership for accurate prices of each merchandise and accessory.

 My Experience: How Do I Rate The Product